This story was updated on March 10, 2023. It discusses being a death doula.

 “You tend to learn organically, you are learning on the job.
 You learn by witnessing what happens and building up an ability to deal with it.”

-And then, in 2017, Kim stumbled upon doula work.
+And then, in 2017, Kim stumbled upon death doula work.

 “I had never heard of it before.
 But I joined a local yoga class, and they were holding women’s circles.
 Their women’s circle put me in contact with women facilitating end-of-life doula training.”